-Looks like the Rams and the Patriots are headed to the Super Bowl in a couple weeks, but personally I was rooting for the Houston Texans to win it all.
+I remember when the Rams and the Patriots were headed to the Super Bowl.
+Personally I was rooting for the Houston Texans to win it all.
 One of the shocking aspects of the Houston Texans’ loss to the Colts in the semifinals was the Grade 3 acromioclavicular (AC joint) injury suffered by DeAndre Hopkins.
 Arguably the best receiver in football, this Pro-bowler just wasn’t the same playing with that damaged shoulder.
 So, I’m blaming the Texans’ loss on his AC injury.
 Although a Grade 3 is considered a serious ligament sprain, many of my competitive athletes experience milder AC joint fixations that can be helped with Myoskeletal Techniques.
 Here’s a fly-by on treating this “can’t get no respect” joint.

 The AC joint sits on the point of the shoulder lateral to the sternoclavicular (SC) and proximal to the glenohumeral (GH) joint.
 Regrettably, this oft-overlooked bony articulation receives little respect from most manual therapists.
 Both the AC and SC joints play vital roles in the biomechanics of throwing and other upper-limb activities.
 AC joint impairment typically results from falling directly on the point of the shoulder or — as in DeAndre Hopkins’ case — a direct clash of shoulders between players.
 Because the AC is such a small joint, some believe that the human shoulder girdle could function adequately without it… I disagree.
 As we will see, long-term AC restrictions can have devastating affects on all upper limb functioning.